tsaglam/ParallelWordSearch/README.md

 - **Functional Tests ([SearchableDictionaryTest](https://github.com/tsaglam/ParallelWordSearch/blob/main/src/test/java/io/github/tsaglam/wordsearch/SearchableDictionaryTest.java))**: These tests verify that each implementation correctly implements the specified behavior and edge cases.
 - **Performance Benchmark ([PerformanceBenchmarkTest](https://github.com/tsaglam/ParallelWordSearch/blob/main/src/test/java/io/github/tsaglam/wordsearch/PerformanceBenchmarkTest.java))**: These tests measure the performance of different implementations for both word search and data structure construction.
 The combined benchmark outputs CSV data, which can be used to generate plots.

+## CI

+The CI workflow includes the build and continuous benchmarking:

+- Running Java maven build.
+- Running the functional tests and the performance benchmark.
+- Running the plotting scripts.
+- Attaching the plotted PDF files as artifacts.

 ## Usage

 ### Build and Test